piledriver86/Events-Community/README.md

 # Purpose :trophy:

 Due to the current global climate that we are in, we are doing all that we can to give you the experience of an "in person event" virtually.
-To do so, we've created this repo to help you connect with likeminded professionals to share useful information, resources and to network!
+To do so, we've created this repo to help you connect with like-minded professionals to share useful information, resources and to network!

 Below are communities related to differing skill sets.
 We have deliberately created a separate space for different professions to keep all information & resources contained most relevant to you.
 Go ahead, take a look at the community most relevant to your skills and make a contribution!